NETSetup flash-mikrotik command flashes a stock MikroTik device into a single-box router

 NAT

 /ip firewall nat add chain=srcnat action=masquerade out-interface-list=WAN → classic masquerade.
+Uses the WAN LIST (not literal ether1) so NAT covers whichever WAN iface (ether1 or ether1-vlan10) actually carries traffic.

 Firewall